 Small businesses continue to suffer a disproportionately large percentage of fraud losses.
 The median loss for companies with less than 100 employees is $190,000.
 This is larger than the median loss in even the largest organizations.
 The most common occupational frauds in small businesses involve employees fraudulently writing company checks, skimming revenues, and processing fraudulent invoices.

 One reason small businesses suffer such high fraud losses are that they generally do a poor job of proactively detecting fraud and stating their Ethical position to all employees.
-Less then 10% of small businesses had anonymous fraud reporting systems, and less than 20% had internal audit departments which conducted surprise audits or provided fraud training for their employees and managers.
+Less than 10% of small businesses had anonymous fraud reporting systems, and less than 20% had internal audit departments which conducted surprise audits or provided fraud training for their employees and managers.

 However, uncovering fraud and its prevention has not directly been the responsibility of auditors.
 Sarbanes-Oxley (SOX) and new additions to SAS have expanded the auditor’s responsibility with respect to fraud detection.
 Question: Who is ultimately responsible for fraud prevention?
 The Business Owner.

 Knowledge is the #1 defense against fraud, therefore business owners need a rich understanding of fraud schemes, and outlines of recommended controls.